siguha/Cobblemon-Config-Tool/README.md

 5. Select the ROOT folder of your datapack (*.../datapacks/Academy/*) on both tabs and config!
 4. Switch between the **Academy Tiers** and **Chest Loot Tables** tabs to adjust what you want.
 5. Click **Apply Changes** (tiers) or **Apply** (per chest) to save.
+6. Highlighting a row will allow you to view it's references (what chests/loot_tables use that table).
+Double clicking the name of a reference will open a text-editor with that config file for more precise control.

 ### Option 2: Run from source (for advanced users)
 1. Install Python 3.9 or newer from https://www.python.org/downloads/.